ch4mpy/spring-addons/samples/tutorials/servlet-resource-server/README.md

 ```

 ### 3.3.
 Authorities Mapping
-As a reminder, the `scope` of a token defines what a resource-owner allowed an OAuth2 client to do on his behalf, when "roles" are a way to represent what a resource-owner himself is allowed to do on resource-servers.
+As a reminder, the `scope` of a token defines what a resource-owner allowed an OAuth2 client to do on his behalf, when "roles" are a way to represent what a resource-owner himself is allowed to do on s.

 RBAC is a very common pattern for access-control, but neither OAuth2 nor OpenID define a standard representation for "roles".
 Each vendor implements it with its own private-claim(s).